valeriavaldiviabaeza/Val_Portfolio/README.md

 lookup tables and pivot tables](https://www.example.com)

-• On Worksheet1.
+• On Worksheet1:
-a.
-In cell A1, type: Northwest Stationery
+a) In cell A1, type: Northwest Stationery
-b.
-Merge and Center cells A1:M4
+b) Merge and Center cells A1:M4
-c.
-Bold the text
+c) Bold the text
-d.
-Align the text to the center of the merged cell
+d) Align the text to the center of the merged cell
-e.
-Apply a fill colour (of your choice) to that cell
+e) Apply a fill colour (of your choice) to that cell

 • On Worksheet2.
 Under Subtotal, use an appropriate function to total sales from all months for each customer from Worksheet1.